 Losing someone we know and love is one of the most challenging events in our lives, Here at St Lawrence's, we hope to support you through this process in whatever way we can.

 A Good funeral

-John Seymour, the Interim Priest, and Alan Wright, Licensed Lay Minister, at St Lawrence’s, provide a caring service supported by many years experience working with the families and friends of those who have died.
-They will help craft a service that reflects the life of the person who has died, and sensitive to the needs of those who mourn their loss.
+John Seymour, the Interim Priest at St Lawrence’s, provides a caring service supported by many years experience working with the families and friends of those who have died.
+He will help craft a service that reflects the life of the person who has died, and sensitive to the needs of those who mourn their loss.
 You can make contact with us directly at the Church or you can ask your funeral director to give us a call.

 Where will it take place?

 We take funerals at the crematorium, at the graveside or in church; and we go with the family for the final committal either at the cemetery or crematorium.

 St Lawrence recommends thinking seriously about a funeral in church; not just because of the setting and the facilities, but because at church you can have as much time as you need, there are no restrictions; and we can support small gatherings or large gatherings of over 300.
 Whatever your choices, St Lawrence Church is here to work with you and your funeral directors to make this last celebration something really worthy of the person.

 Our support does not stop with the funeral.